Do I need to Avoid Dairy After Prostate Cancer?

 The research around dairy and prostate cancer can feel confusing when individual studies are viewed in isolation.

-If you enjoy dairy foods, they do not need to be avoided, and moderate amounts can fit within a healthy dietary pattern.
+Current evidence does not support broad avoidance of dairy foods after a prostate cancer diagnosis.
+If you enjoy dairy foods, moderate amounts can fit within a healthy dietary pattern.

 What appears to matter more is the overall pattern of diet and lifestyle - including maintaining a healthy body weight, staying physically active, and following a balanced, plant-rich diet.